numeru55/live-build-my/readme.md

 Another USB stick can't be booted on my Mac, which is run "debian install" program using generated ISO.

-Then, install refind to the USB stick.
+Then, install rEFInd to the USB stick.
 My mac will find the installed debian.

 # Tips